 Magento Commerce Cloud supports PHP 7.1 and later.
 For Pro projects created before October 23, 2017, you must open a support ticket to use PHP 7.1 on your Pro Staging and Production environments.

-You can define additional PHP extensions to enable or disable:
+You can enable additional PHP extensions in the

 To view the current list of PHP extensions:

-Use SSH to log in to your environment and list the PHP extensions as follows:
+Use SSH to log in to an environment and list the PHP extensions.

 1 php -m